EBB Frequently Asked Questions

 Must I bring flash drives with me to the exam?

-No. You no longer need to bring your own flash drives to the exam because they are now provided by the Office of Student Records.
+No. Flash drives are provided by the Office of Student Records.
 You will be provided with a flash drive at your first exam and will turn it in to the proctor after your last exam of the semester.

 Does the Law School loan out laptops for exams?